iridescent1943/flask-python-web-app/README.md

 ***register:*** new mariner users can create an accounts for themselves through the register feature on the login page. staff accounts need to be created by the admin.

-***Sources page:*** A footer section is added to the guide detail page so the mariner users can check the references if needed.
+***sources page:*** A footer section is added to the guide detail page so the mariner users can check the references if needed.

-***Image upload:*** The app only support the upload of image with a english name at this stage.
+***image upload:*** The app only support the upload of image with a English name at this stage.

-## Section 3 Data Model
+## Section 3 Entity-Relationship Model
  <img src="biosecurity\static\img\database_structure.png" alt="database_structure" align=center />

 **Notes:**
-1. one user id can only correspond to either one mariner or one staff (admin is also a staff)
+1. one user id can only correspond to either one mariner or one staff (admin is also a staff).
 2. one guide can have many images.
+3. the mariner and staff table reference user table.